Buddy MacDonald,

 Live: A Night at the Pub

 Buddy MacDonald, one of the most distinctive voices of Cape Breton, performs live at the Thistledown Pub in Baddeck -- and we're all invited to the show.
-Live: A Night at the Pub is Buddy's latest recording.
+Live: A Night at the Pub, Buddy's latest recording, captures the moment.

 His sing-along crowd, alas, is not always quite as tuneful as Buddy, particularly on "Wild Rover" -- but the tendency of people to belt out songs just for the pure joy of singing is half the fun of pub shows anyway.
 The only thing the disc is missing is between-song interaction with the audience.
 The recording flows straight from song to song with no time for the kind of interplay that makes pub recordings so much fun.